* Editor's Notes:

 “Likewise, in more recent times, His Holiness the Exalted One — may my life be a sacrifice to Him — was banished to Chihríq and incarcerated within its confines.
 A savour thereof reached the nostrils of áfi of Shíráz, who recited this couplet: O zephyr, shouldst thou pass by the banks of the Araxes, Implant a kiss on the earth of that valley and make fragrant thy breath.”

 The Exalted One refers to the Báb (Siyyid ‘Alí-Muammad, 1819–1850), Who proclaimed Himself a Manifestation of God in 1844.
-He Founded the Bábí Faith (precursor to the Bahá'í Faith) and heralded the advent of Bahá'u'lláh and the Bahá'í Faith), according to Grok.
+He Founded the Bábí Faith and heralded the advent of Bahá'u'lláh and the Bahá'í Faith, according to Grok.

 “In 1848, facing persecution from Persian authorities,” Grok noted, “the Báb was exiled to the isolated fortress of Chihríq in northwestern Iran, near the Araxes River bordering the Caucasus region.
 His imprisonment there lasted about nine months, marked by continued revelations and spiritual influence despite harsh conditions.